Raffles City Singapore: Tenants

-Japanese departmental store Sogo opened in 1986 but vacated the space and the basement supermarket (now occupied by CS Fresh) in 2000 after the company ran into financial problems due to the 1997 Asian financial crisis.
+Japanese departmental store Sogo opened in 1986 but vacated the space in October 2000 after the company ran into financial problems due to the 1997 Asian financial crisis.

-Marks & Spencer has opened since 2001 alongside local favorite Robinsons (marking its return to Raffles Place) and Dairy Farm's premium supermarket brand Jason's Market Place (now known as Raffles City Market Place).
+Marks & Spencer has opened since 2001 alongside local favorite Robinsons and Dairy Farm's premium supermarket brand Market Place by Jasons.
 Both department stores were closed down due to COVID-19 pandemic (Robinsons on 9 January 2021 with Marks & Spencer supposed to close on 31 December 2020, which did not shut eventually)) and replaced with One Assembly, a joint-venture between Raffles City and BHG department store.
 One Assembly will subsequently shut as well on 3 January 2022.
-Marks & Spencer eventually announced its closure again, scheduled for 31 December 2021.
+Marks & Spencer eventually announced its closure again, before reopening in June 2022.

 Also, Melissa has opened in 2017 but it was closed down in 2021 citing financial losses over COVID-19 pandemic and rationalisation of business, with Cotton On Body took over from 2021 to 2024.
-Cotton On Body closed down the store on 19 May 2024 and was replaced by M&G Life, again citing lower demand and alternatives to it (Plaza Singapura and ION Orchard), with public transport alternatives to be able to shop for this store (including Service 167 which had a note - reduced to 30-min frequencies from 17 December 2023).
+Cotton On Body closed down the store on 19 May 2024 and was replaced by M&G Life, again citing lower demand and alternatives to it (Plaza Singapura and ION Orchard), with public transport alternatives to be able to shop for this store.

 The embassy of Hungary is located on the 29th floor of the Raffles City Tower, which also houses the delegation office of the European Union.